Beyond CSI: 10 Fascinating Forensic Careers

 4. FORENSIC ARCHAEOLOGIST

-Part Indiana Jones and part Sherlock Holmes, forensic archaeologists work with the police and other government agencies to locate, excavate and analyze historical evidence, from buried personal items to mass graves.
-Employing the same techniques they would at a dig site, forensic archaeologists help to organize a crime scene and preserve potential evidence and are being increasingly called upon by organizations such as the United Nations in genocide investigations, most recently in Rwanda, Argentina, and Bosnia.
+Part Indiana Jones and part Sherlock Holmes, forensic archaeologists work with the police and other government agencies to locate, excavate, and analyze historical evidence, from buried personal items to mass graves.
+Employing the same techniques they would at a dig site, forensic archaeologists help to organize a crime scene and preserve potential evidence and are being increasingly called upon by organizations such as the United Nations in genocide investigations in Rwanda, Argentina, and Bosnia.

 6. FORENSIC ASTRONOMER